pdcalado/gotype2cli/README.md

 - [ ] add support for the `--no-object` flag mentioned above.
 - [ ] add support for the `--patch` flag mentioned above.
-- [ ] support methods with variadic arguments